AcubeSAT/.github/profile/README.md

 AcubeSAT aims to host the largest-scale biological experiment on a nanosatellite level so far.

 The nanosatellite currently designed by SpaceDot will have an in-house built pressurized vessel containing a microscopic assay and a lab-on-a-chip, able to sustain yeast _Saccharomyces cerevisiae_ growth, in order to probe the effects of radiation and microgravity conditions in low Earth orbit.

+---

+Note: All AcubeSAT's git repositories can be found in https://gitlab.com/acubesat/.
+Very few of these are here!